-- Click Security in the left tree menu.

-- 2. Under Security, click Users.

-- 3. Click the Create tab.

-- 4. In the User Name field, enter the user name as it appears in the CN value of the certificate Subject field (demoUser1 in the example shown in User Certificate Example)

-- 5. Enter and confirm a password.

-- 6. Click OK.

-- 7. Next, change the app server configuration.
-At the top of the left tree menu, click Server.

-- 8. Under the Summary tab, and the App Servers heading, click the name of the app server.
+- 1. Click Security in the left tree menu. - 2.
+Under Security, click Users. - 3.
+Click the Create tab.
+The User Configuration page appears. - 4.
+In the User Name field, enter the user name as it appears in the CN value of the certificate Subject field (demoUser1 in the example shown in User Certificate Example) - 5.
+Enter and confirm a password. - 6.
+Click OK. - 7.
+Next, change the app server configuration.
+At the top of the left tree menu, click Server. - 8.
+Under the Summary tab, and the App Servers heading, click the name of the app server.